Anish-Karthik/StriversSheetChallenge/README.md

 # StriversSheetChallenge
-Strivers SDE Sheet 60 day challenge 180 problems.
-I will be solving in Python/C++/JavaScript/Java
+Strivers SDE Sheet 60-day challenge 184 problems.
+I will be solving in Python/C++.